lyokha/nginx-custom-counters-module/README.md

 where counters persistency is really wanted.
 Path */var/lib/nginx/counters.json* denotes location where counters will be saved.

-Persistent counters require [*JSMN*](https://github.com/zserge/jsmn) library, which is header-only.
-It means that for building persistent counters, you need to put file *jsmn.h* in the source directory of this module or in a standard system include path such as */usr/include*.
+Persistent counters require library [*JSMN*](https://github.com/zserge/jsmn), which is header-only.
+It means that for building them, you need to put file *jsmn.h* in the source directory of this module or in a standard system include path such as */usr/include*.
 If you want to disable building persistent counters completely, remove line

 ```
 CFLAGS="$CFLAGS -DNGX_HTTP_CUSTOM_COUNTERS_PERSISTENCY"